JoeMama135563456465/Blossom/README.md

 > [!CAUTION]
 > This can and will get you banned.
 Use at your own risk.

-Blossom is a powerful executable tool for Roblox.
-Its main purpose is to inject scripts into Roblox games and give users the ability to customize their gameplay experience.
-However, use this tool at your own risk as Roblox will look out for these kinds of behavior and may impose punishment on users that break their terms of service.
+Blossom is a exploiting tool for Roblox.
+Its main purpose is to inject scripts into games and give users the ability to exploit. use this tool at your own risk as Roblox will look out for these kinds of behavior and may impose punishment on users that break their terms of service.
 So please do it with caution and know what you’re going to get into.

 ## About This Executor